ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 state level yet?
 Not necessary right now, but good to know for the future.

+When a simulant who is the reference person in a non-GQ household dies, the oldest remaining simulant in their household is assigned to be the reference person.
+All other simulants in the household are assigned a new relationship with these steps:

+#.
+If the new reference person is this simulant's tracked parent (i.e. :code:`parent_ids`),
+   the simulant is assigned 'Biological child.'
+#.
+Otherwise, the simulant is assigned the value in the :code:`relationship_to_new_reference_person`
+   column in the CSV data file below, from the row where the :code:`relationship_to_old_reference_person` column matches this simulant's current relationship attribute and the :code:`new_reference_person_relationship_to_old_reference_person` column matches the previous relationship attribute of the new reference person.
+#.
+If there is no such row in the file (which would only happen with very strange combinations,
+   e.g. a person having two spouses), the simulant is assigned 'Other nonrelative.'

+:download:`reference_person_update_relationship_mapping.csv`

+This file is not exact, because there is not always sufficient information to uniquely determine a new relationship.
+For some combinations, it relies on the parent tracking in step 1, and assumes that after step 1 has been applied, simulants will primarily not have children relationships in situations where other relationships are possible.
+Some notes on the assumptions made are included in the CSV.

 **Verification and validation strategy**: to verify this approach, we can use an interactive simulation in a Jupyter Notebook to check that simulants are dying at the expected rates.